BossLevan/Dispopen/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+- issues: address in home screen has some issues. takes some time to initialize. handle that properly
+- use global state management solution to make the refreshes on the home screen absolutely necessary